WGAM: WGHM

-WGHM was originally the callsign of 1150 AM in Skowhegan, Maine (currently WSKW).

 Shows

 WGAM featured ESPN Radio programming such as Mike and Mike in the Morning, along with The Dan Patrick Show and some local programming; the station was also an affiliate for Boston Red Sox games, Boston Bruins games, Notre Dame Football games and Westwood One sports programming.
-Starting September 15, 2014, WGAM added the Glenn Ordway streaming show "Big Show Unfiltered" weekdays at 3 p.m.
+Starting September 15, 2014, WGAM added former WEEI-FM host Glenn Ordway's SiriusXM show "Big Show Unfiltered" weekdays at 3 p.m.
 After Ordway ended his show, the station returned to locally produced sports talk in the afternoons, early evenings and weekends.
 The station was known for devoting many hours per week covering local high school sports with play by play of individual games as well as a weekly compilation show featuring up to a dozen correspondents reporting live from high school games across the state.
 Several station alumni went on to prominent sports broadcasting careers including Mike Mutnansky, Rich Keefe and Christian Arcand on Boston's WEEI-FM.

-In June 2012, WGAM and WGHM added three live, local sports talk programs to their weekday lineup.
-The Home Team With Matt Perrault remained in the afternoon 3–6pm slot until March 2014.

-Christian and King

-Debuting in May 2012, "Christian And King" was hosted by Christian Arcand and long-time sportswriter for the Nashua Telegraph, Tom King.
-"Christian And King" aired weekdays from 12 to 3pm.

-The Big Show Unfiltered

-On September 15, 2014, The Big Show Unfiltered debuted as the afternoon drive program on ESPN New Hampshire.
-The show, hosted by Glenn Ordway, served as Ordway's return to terrestrial radio since his departure from WEEI-FM.
-The show was simulcast on SportsTalkBoston.com and Sirius/XM, and features a revolving cast of co-hosts and guests.
-"The Big Show Unfiltered" aired weekdays from 3 to 6pm.